Thousands of employers choose Clear Law Institute’s sexual harassment training.

 Employers that do not provide the required notices and training can receive a monetary fine of up to $750.
 And, of course, employers who don’t provide the notices and training may have a more difficult time raising a defense or avoiding punitive damages in a harassment lawsuit, as it may be more difficult for them to show that they took “reasonable steps” to prevent harassment from occurring.

 In addition to expanding training and posting requirements, the Act also expands employee protections.
 For example, if an employer takes corrective action in response to an employee’s claim of sexual harassment, the employer may not change the employee’s conditions of employment unless the employee agrees, in writing, to the modification.
 “Corrective action” is defined to include employee relocation, assigning an employee to a different work schedule, or other substantive changes to an employee’s terms and conditions of employment.

-The Time’s Up Act extends the deadline for filing a discrimination complaint with the CHRO from 180 days to 300 days.
+The Time’s Up Act extends the deadline for filing a discrimination complaint with the CHRO to 300 days.
 Also, employees who prevail on claims before the CHRO may now recover reasonable attorney fees and costs.
 In addition, the Act now allows employees who prevail in court to recover punitive damages.

 Hundreds of employers rely on Clear Law Institute to provide online sexual harassment training to their employees across the country because our training: